Fourier--Hermite Dynamic Programming for Optimal Control: Fourier--Hermite Dynamic Programming

 where $\Sigma_k = \Lambda_k \, \Lambda_k^\top$ is the joint covariance of the nominal trajectory $(x_k, u_k)$.
 It is though important to note that it is not sufficient to use a third order rule such as unscented transform or 3rd order cubature rule, because the resulting integrals are typically higher order polynomials.
 Instead, it is advisable to use, for example, Gauss--Hermite rules~\cite{ito2000gaussian, haykin2009cubature} or higher order spherical cubature (i.e., unscented) rules~\cite{sarkka2015relation, sarkka2014gaussian, wu2006numerical}.

 The expectations at the terminal step \eqref{eq:aTbTCT_det} can be computed as

 The sigma-point based FHDP is summarized in Algorithm~\ref{alg:spdp_algorithm}.
 Although the algorithm is written in its simple form, it is also possible to use the regularization and line search methods described in Section~\ref{sec:reg} as part of it.
+Although in the line search, a straightforward way is to use the original cost function as the merit function, in its implementation, it is important to take into account that the cost function minimized by the FHDP is not exactly the original cost function (see Sec.~\ref{sec:theory}).